 We also tested whether differences in how migrants living in various countries view redistribution in Denmark can be explained by their opinions about the determinants of individual success and generalized trust.
-Already de Tocqueville (1965[1835]) suggested that Americans demand less redistribution than Europeans because they believe in higher social mobility.
-Subsequently, contributions by Piketty (1995), Alesina et al. (2001), Alesina and Angeletos (2005), and Benabou and Tirole (2006) suggest that the stark divide in redistributive attitudes between the United States and European welfare states may reflect multiple equilibria.
-Americans highlight the role of effort and own choices and, correspondingly, want less redistribution, and Europeans attach a bigger role to luck and family background, and therefore ask for more redistribution.
 Our results confirm the importance of beliefs about the determinants of success: those who highlight the role of own work and choices are more negative towards increasing redistribution as in Fong (2001) and Corneo and Grüner (2002).
 However, controlling for these beliefs does not change our other results.
-We did not find support for our prior hypothesis that migrants to the United States would be particularly negative towards increasing redistribution in Denmark.
-Instead, the big divide among migrants is between men migrating outside Nordic countries and women migrating to any destination, with men migrating to other Nordic countries being between these two groups in terms of redistributive preferences.

-Although low trust is associated with lower support for the welfare state, controlling for trust does not affect our other findings.
+The same applies for trust: although low trust is associated with lower support for the welfare state, controlling for trust does not affect our other findings.
 We do find that Danes living in other Nordic countries have higher generalized trust and support higher levels of redistribution, in line with the twin peak relationship identified by Algan et al. (2015), but adding trust and beliefs about the determinants of success as additional controls leaves cross-country differences in support for redistribution in Denmark almost unchanged.
-We also find some support for the hypothesis that redistributive preferences reflect altruism towards family members, but the estimated effect of having a sibling in Denmark who was unemployed or on early retirement is statistically significant only for women.

 Selective immigration policies do not appear to explain different preferences across destinations.
-Danes can migrate freely to other European countries, while immigration restrictions could play a role in the self-selection of migrants into the United States, Canada, Australia, and New Zealand.
-Yet, migrants to the United Kingdom and Ireland, continental Western Europe, as well as the United States, Canada, Australia, and New Zealand have quite similar average attitudes towards redistribution in Denmark.
+Danes can migrate freely to other European countries, while immigration restrictions could play a role in the self-selection of migrants into the United States, Canada, Australia and New Zealand.
+Yet, migrants to the United Kingdom and Ireland, continental Western Europe, as well as the United States, Canada, Australia and New Zealand have quite similar average attitudes towards redistribution in Denmark.
+This is in line with what Borjas et al. (forthcoming) find for self-selection according to earnings using Danish administrative data for emigrants to non-Nordic EU15 countries and Switzerland, where Danes can migrate without visa restrictions, and to the rest of the world.
+The distributions of pre-migration earnings of emigrants to these two country groups are very similar.